cjeanm11/automate_release_workflow/README.md

 # Automate Release Workflow

-This repository simplifies and automates the release process for your software projects by handling release tasks.

 ## Key Tasks

 - **Generate Branch Tags**: Automatically create tags for a specified branch (e.g., `certif-prod`) when a commit is made on that branch, signifying changes to the application's release version.